SolaceServices/solace-dev-android-sensor-client/README.md

 # Android Sensor Solace Client

-This is a simple Android Client that connects to Solace Router via MQTT and pubish some sensor data.
+A simple Android Client that connects to Solace Router via MQTT and pubish some sensor data.

 ## Testing
 1. Run a subscriber to gather whats being published from the client